tsusanto/gt/_posts/2025-02-22-tofu-vege-soup.md

 last_modified_at: 2025-02-22T16:19:55-05:00
 ---

 I woke up this morning well rested and feeling content.
-This house is such a joy to wake up to, Greg always keeps it so clean and clutter free.
+This house is such a joy to wake up to, always comfortable temperature wise thanks to great insulation, and Greg always keeps it so clean and clutter free.
 I often start my day with a 10 minute meditation, and some stretching.

 We are both lucky to have a fully remote chill jobs, which means we rarely feel rushed for the entire day, pretty much every day including weekdays.
 I have the time to cook healthy delicious meals.
 All these to me, is true luxury.